arthurml17/backend-projeto-cloud/README.md

 The Company Project Management System provides a foundation for project management, aiding business managers in overseeing and handling various projects within the company.

 ---

-This update includes an important note in the Usage Guide section, indicating that users will be automatically logged out after 12 minutes of inactivity for security purposes.